+We can probably understand new relationship anxiety but texting anxiety is probably new.
 We have all experienced that build-up of uneasiness when communicating with someone over texts.
 How do you differentiate between a fleeting spell of distress and being in the thick of the anxiety-inducing ecosphere of technology?

 Look out for these 10 signs of texting anxiety to ascertain if you’re afflicted by it: